You want smart political talk without the meltdowns?

 They're interested in indoctrination and forced agreement with one point of view.

-That's that's a consistent theme of the left.
+That's a consistent theme of the left.

 They oppose free speech.